 $4 per student (grades k thru 12); $8 per student (College students)

-Teachers are invited to bring their students to view the current exhibits inside the first floor gallery of the Lightcatcher building.
+Teachers are invited to bring their students to view the current exhibitions inside the first floor gallery of the Lightcatcher building.
 This is a self-led tour that encourages participants to engage with their classmates in a discussion-based experience of art.
-Exhibits change throughout the year, so please check the schedule before reserving your class visit.
+Exhibitions change throughout the year, so please check the schedule before reserving your class visit.

 Lightcatcher Green Building Tour

 Explore the ‘green’ aspects of our Lightcatcher building and learn about the environmental benefits of ‘living roofs,’ rain gardens, and pervious pavement.
 Discover how we use rainwater runoff to flush our toilets!
 Find out how our ‘lightcatcher wall’ regulates heat and light, saving in energy and utility costs.
 You’ll also learn about Low Impact Development and LEED certification.